anodejs/anodejs/docs/SIMPLE_SETUP.md

 Buddy account will be used by the farms to pull files from github.
 The account should not have rights stronger than reading (pulling) repositories.
 Letting farms operate over stronger account would harm security.

 Create new github account.
-Let's assume you've called it ```myanodebuddy```.
+Let's assume you've called it ```myanodebuddy``` (illustrative name, the real name should be unique account name).

-NOTE: buddy account should not have any administrative rights.
+__NOTE__: buddy account should not have any administrative rights.
 You will continue managing github with your own account.
 Log in back into your github account to continue.

 ### Setup github organization

 [Github organization](https://raw.github.com/anodejs/anodejs/master/docs/images/githuborganizations.jpg) is useful for managing permissions for developers collaborating in building applications on your ANODE deployment.

-Let's assume you've called the organization ```myanodeorg```.
+Let's assume you've called the organization ```myanodeorg``` (illustrative name, the real name should be unique).
 You already have predefined team called ```Owners```.
 You are the only member.

 [Create two more teams](https://raw.github.com/anodejs/anodejs/master/docs/images/githubteams.jpg):
 * ```Developers``` - set push&pull permissions.
 Later, it will include developers' accounts and application repositories.